maniaa1822/NN-MICN/README.md

   </tr>
 </table>

-The plot above shows the training loss over epochs.
+The plots above shows the training/validation loss over epochs for the forecasting and imputation task.
 The decreasing trend indicates successful model training and convergence.
+Furthermore, we can obsverve the application of early stopping that successful stops the training process in order to reduce overfitting.